gamzeakyuz/ip-finder/README.md

 # ip-finder

-Bu uygulama, cihazın yerel IP (Local IP) adresini almayı sağlar
+This application allows you to get the local IP (Local IP) address of the device